Make 3 meals in about an hour!

 Meal 1: Hamburgers

 Take a section of beef and mix with a half-cup (or more) of cooked rice or raw oats (as an extender), 1 finely chopped onion, garlic powder, and one egg, scrambled with a fork before mixing in.
-Squish it all together, then patty out hamburger steaks – one for each member of the family.
+Squish it all together, then patty out hamburger steaks–one for each member of the family.
+You don’t have to add the ingredients to extend the ground beef, but you will be amazed at how much more you can get out of it if you do.
 Extra burgers can be used for lunch to take to work.
-Place in a gallon zipper bag, side by side (not stacked), remove as much air as possible, and freeze for later in the week.
+Place the uncooked patties in a gallon zipper bag, side by side (not stacked), remove as much air as possible, and freeze for later in the week.

 Place frozen burgers in the refrigerator the night before you plan to use them so they will thaw.

-On hamburger steak night, you can grill or pan fry the burgers and serve them “steak” style with baked potato and salad, hamburger style with fries and dipping veggies, or with gravy, mashed potatoes, and green beans.
+On hamburger night, you can grill or pan fry the burgers and serve them “steak”-style with baked potato and salad, hamburger-style with fries and dipping veggies, or hamburger steak-style with gravy, mashed potatoes, and green beans.
 Versatile and delicious, this meal really satisfies!